TIBCOSoftware/bcce-tas-scripts/readme.txt

 ========================================================================================================
 1. Configure and update all the property values in the deployment.properties and the values <xxxxx>
    MUST be replaced.
-2. Use the script deploy-bcce.sh to deploy the BCCE services onto the Kubernetes cluster.
+2. Use the script deploy-bcce.sh to deploy the BusinessConnect CE services onto the Kubernetes cluster.
    a.
 Deploy the Auth Server, Admin Server and CMS Server first and then navigate to
       http://master-node-ip:30000 to log in with username(admin) and password(Password) as credentials.
       (1) Set JNDI Context URLs of Private Process JMS and intercomponent JMS properly for Interior